 - Lessig Calls For WIPO To Lead Overhaul Of Copyright System

-"A functioning copyright system must provide the incentives needed for creative professionals, but must also protect the freedoms necessary for scientific research and amateur creativity to flourish."and it's this issue that needs attention, rather than Cameron's attempt to patch and mend existing copyright provisions in situ.
+"A functioning copyright system must provide the incentives needed for creative professionals, but must also protect the freedoms necessary for scientific research and amateur creativity to flourish."

 The copyright system will “never work on the internet.
 It’ll either cause people to stop creating or it’ll cause a revolution,”